The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

 In the restaurants, breakfast items will now be individually wrapped at select hotels.

-Whether you are still not quite ready to travel yet or have been traveling for months, hotels are doing everything they can to keep their properties clean, sterilized, and free from the coronavirus.
+Whether you’re still not quite ready to travel yet or have been traveling for months, hotels are doing everything they can to keep their properties clean, sterilized, and free from the coronavirus.

-From testing employees before their shifts to contactless check-in and enhanced cleaning methods, your next hotel stay will hopefully be one of the cleanest.
+From testing employees before their shifts to contactless check-in and enhanced cleaning methods, your next hotel stay will hopefully be one of the cleanest and safest you’ve had in recent memory.

-Companies and governments are constantly learning about and testing new methods to keep travelers safe, so be sure to check this article often for the latest updates.
+Governments around the world and individual companies alike are constantly learning about and testing new methods to keep travelers safe, so be sure to check this article often for the latest updates.

-As always, if you are feeling sick, stay home, and if you are traveling, be safe!
+As always, if you’re feeling sick, stay home, and if you are traveling, be safe!

 All information and content provided by Upgraded Points is intended as general information and for educational purposes only, and should not be interpreted as medical advice or legal advice.
 For more information, see our Medical & Legal Disclaimers.